threema-ch/push-relay/README.md

   collapsed.
 - `bundleid` (APNs only): The bundle id to use
 - `endpoint` (APNs only): Either `p` (production) or `s` (sandbox)
+- `appid` (HMS only): Can be used to differentiate between multiple configs

 Examples: